 Legal Status After a Dismissal

-- Your study permit becomes invalid on the day that you are dismissed and no longer enrolled at Northeastern University Canadian campus.
+• Study permit becomes invalid on the day that student is officially dismissed and no longer enrolled at Northeastern University Canadian campus.

 Work Eligibility After Dismissal